ABOUT THIS SEASON

 Michael only managed to get so far because he had a lot of sponsors, friends and helpers.
 Extraordinary talent is not enough in the motor sport business but in Michael’s case it was rewarded with deserved support.
 Quite early the carpet and wallpaper dealer Gerhard Noack took notice of Michael.
 He was thrilled by the skills of the young boy and got him his first real race-kart.
 Jürgen Dilk also took a part in the development of Michael’s career.
 He organised money from sponsors and was the chauffeur.
 Together with Dilk’s son they drove from one race to the next one, most of the time Michael won.
 “It was a wonderful time“, Michael remembers, “driving in the camper from race to race.”

 The kart is growing up

 But also that time ended and the next step followed: karts turned into race cars.
 1988 Michael competed in two series.
 In the Formula König he won nine out of ten races and snatched the title.
-In the Formula Ford he only managed to drive 8 out of 12 races but in the end he still became sixth.
+In the Formula Ford he only managed to drive 8 out of 12 races but in the end he still became second.

 But much more important: During that time Willi Weber took notice of Michael.
 He observed the young Formula pilot during a wet race in Salzburg and two other races.
 The Formula 3 team principle was thrilled about Michaels ability to figure out the racing line and drive it, lap after lap after lap.
 The rest is history: a Formula 3 testing session at the Nürburgring and then he signed with Willi Webber’s WTS Formula 3 team.